 For example, rather than having six people write recommendations on your behalf, pick the two or three recommenders among this number who can provide the best and most complete picture of you as an applicant and a future law student.
-Two good letters will say far more than seven average ones, and making this choice will save you from frustrating and offending your file's reviewer.
+One or two good letters will say far more than seven average ones, and making this choice will save you from frustrating and offending your file's reviewer.

 Now that we've discussed how many, let's talk about the "who": Who should write your letters of recommendation?
 Here are a few tips:

 - We recommend that at least one of your letters be from a professor or someone who knows your academic abilities well.
 When you're thinking about which instructors to ask, don't just consider the classes in which you made an A. Think about that seminar you took last year that was really challenging or that upper-level elective that was so hard you had to go to office hours every week.
 Law school isn't going to be easy, and we're always interested in hearing about how you responded to a challenge.

 - If you've been out of school for a while, you may feel that certain professors can't speak to who you are at this particular moment in your life.
 If this is the case, don't worry.
 At the end of the day, it's more important that your writers know you well than that they know you from the classroom.

 - We want as broad and complete a feel for you as a person as possible, so hearing from two recommenders who know you from the same context is usually not as helpful or informative as the perspectives of two people with whom you've interacted in disparate settings.